truenas/middleware/docs/userguide/index.rst

 While creating a snapshot is instantaneous, deleting a snapshot can be I/O intensive and can take a long time, especially when deduplication is enabled.
 In order to delete a block in a snapshot, ZFS has to walk all the allocated blocks to see if that block is used anywhere else; if it is not, it can be freed.

 **Rollback Snapshot:** a pop-up message will ask if you are sure that you want to rollback to this snapshot state.
-If you click Yes, any files that have changed since the snapshot was taken will be reverted back to their state at the time of the snapshot.
+If you click "Yes", any files that have changed since the snapshot was taken will be reverted back to their state at the time of the snapshot.

 .. note:: rollback is a potentially dangerous operation and will cause any configured replication tasks to fail as the replication system uses the existing